 This post was originally published on May 6, 2012 but was updated and republished on November 4, 2018.

 The security of any SSL/TLS-protected connection largely depends on the client and server's choice of cipher suites.
+But what are cipher suites?
 If you use file transfer protocols like HTTPS, FTPS, and AS2 but don't know what cipher suites are, you will want to read this post.Read More

 Theoretically, RSA keys that are 2048 bits long should be good until 2030.
 If so, isn't it a bit early to start using the 4096-bit keys that have become increasingly available in encryption-enabled applications?
 It depends.Read More